Clinical Pilates

 Pilates has many benefits.

-Firstly, taking part in weekly or twice weekly Pilates develops core strength, including deepening your connection to your pelvic floor muscles.
+Most people take part in weekly or twice weekly Pilates to develop core strength.
+This ncluding deepening the connection the pelvic floor muscles.

 CATCH Physio and Wellness Vancouver Clinical Pilates equipment for rehabilitation.

-Clinical Pilates is effective for treating many chronic health conditions, for injury rehabilitation, for injury prevention and for supporting sports performance.
+Clinical Pilates is effective for treating many chronic health conditions.
+Furthmore, Pilates works for rehabilitating injuries as wells injury prevention.
+Many atheltes also use Pilates for improving sports performance.

-It is often used simultaneously with other therapy modalities, like massage therapy, chiropractic and physiotherapy.
+It is complimemtary to other therapies, like massage therapy, chiropractic and physiotherapy.

 What Conditions Improve with Clinical Pilates?
 Is Pilates Right for Me?